 There was evidence that the residents and their representatives were consulted and communicated with, about decisions regarding the running of the centre.
 The inspector did not have an opportunity to meet with the relatives of any of the residents but it was reported that they were happy with the care and support that the residents received.
-The provider had completed a survey with the residents and their relatives as part of their annual review which indicated that residents and family representatives were happy with the care and support being provided.
+The provider had completed a survey with the residents and their relatives as part of their annual review which indicated that residents and family representatives were satisfied with the care and support being provided.
+Each of the residents completed an office of the chief inspector questionnaire and the responses given indicated that the residents felt their rights were upheld in the centre.

 There was an atmosphere of friendliness in the centre.
 It was evident that the four residents living in the house were all friends who enjoyed each others company and chose to engage in numerous activities together.
+The house had been decorated tastefully for Christmas with a full size tree in the sitting room and various ornaments and decorations in each of the main communal areas.
+There was a guitar in the sitting room and two of the residents told the inspector that one of the residents was a talented guitar player and that all four residents enjoyed listening to the resident playing the guitar and having a sing song together.
 The provider had a Rights coordinator within the service and information on residents rights was available for residents.
 Staff were observed to interact with the residents in a respectful and supportive manner.
 For example, knocking and seeking permission to enter the residents bedroom.
+Two of the residents were engaged with the providers advocacy committee.

 Residents were supported to engage in meaningful activities on an individual basis.
-Examples of activities that residents engaged in included, cooking, walks to local scenic areas, family home visits, dining out, playing pool, cycling, pampering sessions and listening to music.
+Three of the four residents were engaged with a formal day service programme on a sessional basis.
+The fourth resident had made a decision not to return to attend their day service programme post the COVID-19 pandemic but through review of daily notes it was evident that this resident was engaged in a wide range of activities.
+One of the residents had paid employment within the community.
+Examples of activities that residents engaged in included, cooking, walks to local scenic areas, yoga and exercise classes, family home visits, dining out, playing pool, cycling, pampering sessions and listening to music.
 The centre had its own car which was used by staff to drive residents to various activities and outings.
 In addition, the centre was located within walking distance of a range of local amenities.
-One of the resident had recently enjoyed a trip for seven days to Liverpool for a show which was a particular passion of theirs.
-It was evident that the resident had really enjoyed the trip.
-One of the residents was involved in an advocacy group and had also completed work with the provider on easy to work documents and videos for use across the organisation.
+Two of the residents were involved in an advocacy group and had also completed work with the provider on easy to work documents and videos for use across the organisation.